chiffa/BioFlow/dev_log.rst

  - PTCH: [CRICITAL] MATPLOTLIB DOES NOT WORK WITH CURRENT DOCKERFILE IF FIGURE IS CREATED => figures are not created.
  - DONE: [CRITICAL] ascii in gdf export crashes (should be solved with Py3's utf8)

+ - DONE: [DEBUG]/[SANITY]: MongoDB:
+    - [DONE] Create a mongoDB connection inside the fork for the pool
+    - [DONE]Move MongoDB interface from configs into a proper location and create DB type - agnostic bindings

 Bigger refactors